JonesInForCode/CardStack/README.md

 ## Usage License

-CardStack is released under the GNU Affero General Public License v3.0 with specific intentions for the neurodivergent community:
+CardStack is released under the GNU Affero General Public License v3.0 with specific intentions:

 - **Non-Commercial Use**: This project and all forks must remain free to use
 - **Open Source**: All derivative works must maintain open-source status
 - **Attribution**: Please credit the original project
-- **Neurodivergent Focus**: The intention of CardStack is to benefit the neurodivergent community without charge or profit

 ## Future Plans